rigdev/docs/docs/users/create-groups.md

 rig group create --name
 ```

-The name is prompted for if not provided by the flag
+The name is prompted if not provided by the flag
 </TabItem>
 </Tabs>